Medical Editor: John P. Cunha, DO, FACOEP

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in clinical trials of a drug cannot be directly compared to rates in clinical trials of another drug and may not predict the rates observed in broader patient populations in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Adverse Reactions in Adults
+Adverse Reactions In Adults

 Delayed Reactions/Reactions Following Re-administration